Testing Guide

 pytest

 The documentation for pytest describes how to invoke pytest and specify which tests will or will not be run.
-A few useful examples of flags you can use with it:
+A few useful examples of flags you can use with pytest are:

 • Use the --tb=short to shorten traceback reports, which is useful when there are multiple related errors.
 Use --tb=long for traceback reports with extra detail.